wdevore/Ranger-Go-IGE/README.md

 * Port 2048
 * Create New Game.
 A blend of **Lunar Lander** (Sky and Landings), **Moon Patrol** (Ground), **Atari Pitfall** (Obstacles), **Defender** (Rescue).
 Multi-planet and Moons.

+# Demos
+* Combine vector fonts with tweening and physics.
+The text rotates and then randomly falls to the ground.
+Then the text moves back inline using tweening.

 # Current Tasks and Goals
 * **Done** OpenGL 4.x Core
 * **Done** Pixel Font (Slow version)